VeriBlock/pop-bitc/pop-integration.md

 ## Add the initial configuration of the VeriBlock and Bitcoin blockchains.

 ### Add bootstraps blocks.
-Create AltChainParamsBITC class with the VeriBlock configuration of the Bitcash blockchain.
+Create AltChainParamsBITC class with the VeriBlock configuration of the BitCash blockchain.

 [<font style="color: red"> src/vbk/bootstraps.hpp </font>]
 ```